emmanuelogar/full-stack_react-app/README.md

 <img src="./print_screens/login_page.png" alt="Print Screen" width=300> <img src="./print_screens/main_page.png" alt="Print Screen" width=300>

-Projeto com o objetivo de desenvolver uma aplicação full-stack, utilizando React no front-end e Node.js no back-end.
+Project with the objective of developing a full-stack application, using React on the front-end and Node.js on the back-end.

-Como esse projeto tem como principal foco o estudo, um capíulo desse README será dedicado a criação do projeto do zero, com explicações essenciais.
+As this project's main focus is study, a chapter of this README will be dedicated to creating the project from scratch, with essential explanations.

-## 🔧 Tecnologias Utilizadas
+## 🔧 Technologies Used

 ### Front-end:
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)